 AODA Compliance (Emergency & Public Safety Information)

 Upon request, the City of Niagara Falls will make every effort to ensure that emergency and public safety information is made accessible to people with disabilities.
 In doing so, the City will work with the person requesting the information to determine how their needs can be met as soon as possible.
 Please note, this only applies to information that is available to the public.
-To request information in an accessible or alternative format, please complete the Request for Document in Alternative Format PDF form or the Request For Document in Alternative Online Form.
+To request information in an accessible or alternative format, please complete the Request For Document in Alternative Online Form.

 Mayors Accessibility Advisory Committee